csharp-repl

 Integrate with Windows Terminal

-In general, the preferred way to use C# Repl is in Windows Terminal, like any other command interpreter.
-To do this, you need to add to the configuration file.
-Go to “Settings” and at the bottom left, click “Open JSON File”.
+In general, the preferred way to use C# Repl is from Windows Terminal, like any other command interpreter.
+To do this, you need to add it to the configuration file.
+Go to “Options” and at the bottom left, click “Open Json File”.

-Now, from Windows Terminal, C# Repl will appear in the dropdown options.
+Now, from Windows Terminal, C# Repl appears in the dropdown options.

 csharp-terminal